lspitzner/exference-paper/README.md

   this is possible and i have implemented something in this direction recently, but the performance is horrible without further optimizations.

+## Repositories

+Currently available are two cabal packages, living in their own repositories:
+- exference-exference-core: core functionality library
+- exference-exference: both library with advanced interface and executable

+Note that I have not published the irc bot package (yet).

 ## Compiling from source

-Compiling the executable involves something along the lines of
+Compiling the executable involves (after cloning the exference cabal package) something along the lines of

 ~~~~
 cabal sandbox init